alfrix/docs/docs/library/vba_next.md

 !!! warning
 	In order for the Game Boy Advance BIOS to be used, the 'Use bios if available' core option must be set to On.

 ## Features

-RetroArch features that the VBA Next core respects.
+RetroArch-level settings or features that the VBA Next core respects.

 | Feature           | Supported |
 |-------------------|:---------:|